Hostages of crumbling sandstone

-The most famous features of Bagh Caves are murals made in tempera technique.
+The most famous features of Bagh Caves are murals made in the tempera technique.
 Walls and ceilings to be painted were covered with a thick mud plaster in brownish orange color.
-Over this plaster there was done lime-priming and then paintings were laid.
+Over this plaster, there was done lime-priming and then paintings were laid.
 Similar technique was used also in Armamalai Cave further south, in Tamil Nadu.
-At the time of their creation the murals of Bagh were lively, beautiful, expressing vivid imagination and talent of artists.
+At the time of their creation, the murals of Bagh were lively, beautiful, expressing vivid imagination and talent of artists.

 Description of caves